Hold your horses

 We’re all familiar with the common idiom “hold your horses.”
 We might say that to a friend who’s upset about something, and we might hear that from a stranger when we’re losing our temper in public.
 We’ve never stopped to think about the meaning of this phrase, but luckily for us, Twitter user “John Snow” did.

-According to his interpretation, when you tell your friend to “hold their horses,” you’re telling them to be stable since a stable is a place where people literally hold their horses.
+According to his interpretation, when you tell your friend to “hold their horses,” you’re telling them to be stable, since a stable is the place where people literally hold their horses.
 “Hold your horses” is a fancier way of telling someone to calm down, but we never realized the literal meaning behind it.
 Aren’t puns fun?